8ta4/accent/DONTREADME.md

 - Reference Speech Probability: This is the probability assigned by the speech-to-text API to each word it successfully transcribes from the reference speech.
 This probability serves as a benchmark for ideal pronunciation.

 But don't worry, you don't have to speak twice, as the saying goes, "measure twice, speak once."

-> How many speech-to-text API calls are needed?

-2

-Here's how it works:

-1. The system uses a speech-to-text API to transcribe your voice and get a transcript with probabilities for each word.

-1. The system uses a text-to-speech API to generate voice from that transcript.

-1. The system uses the same speech-to-text API to transcribe the generated voice and get another transcript with probabilities for each word.

-> How many text-to-speech API calls are needed?

-1

 > Does each word in the user's speech have a corresponding word in the reference speech?